 Inquiry based teaching strategies are a powerful tool for educators looking to connect with their students and apply STEM principles.
 But when first using these strategies. some students will really struggle with the free form nature that STEAM learning can take.
 The lack of structure can be intimidating and worrisome for those used to the step by step nature normally used to teach school topics.
 Especially if they are normally instructed through each step and not allowed to experiment or explore.
 For these students this type of learning can be difficult at first, but with some practice they will soon master this powerful technique.
-To foster this educational growth, keep in mind the 4 different types of inquiry instruction and use the one most appropriate for your students, project and situation.

 Inquiry Based Learning Strategies